Lewis Alessandra: Carlisle United

 On 24 January 2020, Alessandra signed a short-term contract with Carlisle United until the end of the 2019–20 season.
 He scored his first goal for Carlisle in a 2–1 win against Cambridge United on 29 February 2020.
 Alessandra was released by the club at the end of the 2021–22.

 South Shields

 On 5 August 2022, Alessandra dropped out of the Football League for the first time when he signed for Northern Premier League side South Shields.
 Shields manager Kevin Phillips said of Alessandra's signing "He is someone who has only ever played league football, so to attract a player of his calibre is a massive coup.
 He brings brilliant pedigree, experience and leadership qualities, and fits well with the players we have signed this summer and those who were already here."
-He scored his first goal for the club on 6 September 2022 in a 2-1 win against Guiseley.
-On 17 September 2022, Alessandra scored a hat-trick in a 5-0 win against Shildon in the FA Cup second qualifying round.
+He scored his first goal for the club on 6 September 2022 in a 2–1 win against Guiseley.
+On 17 September 2022, Alessandra scored a hat-trick in a 5–0 win against Shildon in the FA Cup second qualifying round.
+He was released by Shields at the end of the 2022–23 season.

+Hyde United

+On 24 June 2023, it was announced he had signed for Northern Premier League side Hyde United.

+Bury

+In August 2024, he signed for Bury.
+Upon signing Bury manager Dave McNabb said "Lewis Alessandra is a player who I'm sure many of the fans will be familiar with having spent much of his career in the football league.
+Lewis has had an unbelievable career and will add some much needed experience to the squad."

+On 30 November 2024, Alessandra announced his retirement due to recurring injuries and ongoing work commitments.